dabedev/devfolio/README.md

 ```

 3. Configure your portfolio:
-   - Open the `src/config.js` file and update the necessary information such as your name, skills, projects, etc. [NOT YET]
+   - <del>Open the src/config.js file and update the necessary information such as your name, skills, projects, etc.</del> [NOT YET]
    - Customize the portfolio components in the `src/` directory to match your design and content preferences.

 ## Development Mode